A Murray-von Neumann type classification of $C^*$-algebras: Comparison with existing theories

 \subsection{The case of von Neumann algebras}

 \

 In this subsection, we consider the case of von Neumann algebras.
 Let us start with the following lemma.
-Note that one implication of this result follows directly from Proposition \ref{prop:tr-st>type-B}, but we give a longer alternative proof here as this argument is also interesting (see Remark \ref{rem:vN-type} below).
+Note that the necessity of part (a) of this result follows directly from Proposition \ref{prop:tr-st>type-B}, but we give an alternative proof here as this argument is also interesting (see Remark \ref{rem:vN-type} below).